-In 2018, AEP along with other stakeholders delivered over 140 bear and wildlife safety workshops to over 14,500 people.
-Bow Valley WildSmart alone delivered 96 presentations in 2018 to a variety of school and recreational groups in the valley.
+In 2019, AEP along with Bow Valley WildSmart, Mountainview BearSmart and other stakeholders delivered over 200 bear and wildlife safety workshops to over 11,000 people.
 These workshops are specifically targeted to local stakeholders including recreation groups, ranch families and communities that work, live and recreate in areas with grizzly bears and other large carnivores.
 They focus on securing attractants, how to avoid encounters, what to do during an encounter and how to effectively use bear spray.
 AEP had created a number of Fact Sheets that are available on the BearSmart web page, including: